2026

 Sharon Beckwith

-Sharon Beckwith is the President of Peer Review and Clinical Quality Consulting at The Hardenbergh Group.
+Sharon Beckwith is the Senior Vice President of Peer Review and Clinical Quality Consulting at The Hardenbergh Group.
 She is a distinguished leader with over 25 years of experience in business management within the healthcare sector.
 As an industry expert in external peer review and medical peer review practices, Ms. Beckwith has developed a reputation for expertise in Medical Staff Quality.
 She actively engages with healthcare clients, providing strategic solutions to address their medical staff needs, quality improvement initiatives, risk management challenges, and peer review processes.

 Sharon is a highly regarded national speaker, regularly presenting at state medical staff service associations and the National Association Medical Staff Services (NAMSS) national conference.
 Her powerful insights and practical strategies have made her a sought-after expert, where she effectively shares her extensive knowledge and best practices in peer review and medical staff oversight.